rodrigowf/QVCM/README.md

-# Quantum Holographic Consciousness Hypothesis (QHCH)
+# Quantum Vantage Consciousness Model (QVCM)

-**QHCH** (Quantum Holographic Consciousness Hypothesis) is a theoretical framework that bridges quantum mechanics, neuroscience, and the philosophy of mind to explain consciousness and perception.
-This repository contains the formal documentation of the QHCH theory and two demonstration applications – a dynamic website and an interactive chat interface – to help share and explore the hypothesis.
+**QVCM** (Quantum Vantage Consciousness Model) is a theoretical framework that bridges quantum mechanics, neuroscience, and the philosophy of mind to explain consciousness and perception.
+This repository contains the formal documentation of the QVCM theory and two demonstration applications – a dynamic website and an interactive chat interface – to help share and explore the hypothesis.

 ## Project Overview

-QHCH, formulated by **Rodrigo Werneck Franco**, posits that:
+QVCM, formulated by **Rodrigo Werneck Franco**, posits that:
-- **Perception is a quantum superposition** – the brain's state exists as a real quantum wavefunction (a "holographic" field of potential experiences) rather than a single classical state before observation.
+- **Perception→Decision loop** – a conscious moment is a quantum state that projects the world inside (perception) and intentionally reconfigures to guide action (decision).
+Both steps are fundamental.
-- **Collapse corresponds to cognitive focus or decision** – when a particular experience or observation is made, it's analogous to a wavefunction collapse, selecting one facet of the superposed experience.
+- **Variable oneness and vantage components** – the same substrate can host multiple co-active centers of experience.
+An order parameter captures how unified or plural the moment feels.
-- **Entanglement underlies unified experience** – different regions or elements of the brain are **entangled**, allowing a unified conscious field and scaling of consciousness.
+- **Mesoscale coupling tunes consciousness** – oscillations, neuromodulators, and entanglement weights adjust which vantage components dominate, enabling unity, multiplicity, conflict, or merger.
 *(These and other principles are detailed in the documentation.)*

-The goal of this project is to **share and demonstrate QHCH** in an accessible way.
-The dynamic website provides a readable format of the hypothesis with examples, and the chat application allows users to ask questions to an AI that is knowledgeable about QHCH from different perspectives.
+The goal of this project is to **share and demonstrate QVCM** in an accessible way.
+The dynamic website provides a readable format of the hypothesis with examples, and the chat application allows users to ask questions to an AI that is knowledgeable about QVCM from different perspectives.

 ## Repository Contents

-- **`QHCH.md`** – Main documentation of the Quantum Holographic Consciousness Hypothesis, including its axioms, mathematical formulation, and implications across ten sections.
+- **`QVCM.md`** – Main documentation of the Quantum Vantage Consciousness Model, including its axioms, mathematical formulation, and implications across ten sections.
 This is the core theory write-up.
 - **`chat/` directory** – Source code for the chat-based GPT application.
 This includes:
-  - *Prompt files* (`QHCH_Specialist_prompt.txt`, `QHCH_sage_prompt.txt`, etc.) defining AI personas.
+  - *Prompt files* (`QVCM_Specialist_prompt.txt`, `QVCM_sage_prompt.txt`, etc.) defining AI personas.
-  - HTML/JS/CSS for the chat interface which allow users to interact with an AI about QHCH.
-Two modes are provided: **Specialist** (a PhD physicist/neurobiologist persona) and **Sage** (a mystic sage persona), both informed by the QHCH content.
+  - HTML/JS/CSS for the chat interface which allow users to interact with an AI about QVCM.
+Two modes are provided: **Specialist** (a PhD physicist/neurobiologist persona) and **Sage** (a mystic sage persona), both informed by the QVCM content.
-- **`page/` directory** – Source code for the dynamic website presenting QHCH.
+- **`page/` directory** – Source code for the dynamic website presenting QVCM.
 Contains `index.html`, styling, and scripts that render the hypothesis content in a user-friendly way with interactive elements and navigation through the sections of the hypothesis.
 - **`server.js`** – A simple Node.js server that serves the files in `page/` and `chat/`.
 This allows you to run the website and chat application locally for demonstration.

 ## Installation and Setup